osrf-migration/vrx-wiki/tutorials.md

 1. Example Environments:

-These tutorials illustrate bringing up example environments within Gazebo
+These tutorials illustrate bringing up example environments within Gazebo.

     * [Sand Island Basic](https://bitbucket.org/osrf/vrx/wiki/tutorials/Sand_Island_Basic): A simple base world with a WAM-V model.
     * [VRX](https://bitbucket.org/osrf/vrx/wiki/tutorials/ExampleVrx): Example of a specific WAM-V and sensor configuration similar to what teams have used for RobotX.
 Also illustrates using RVIZ.